-If you have ever used cannabis either for recreational or medical purposes, you probably have heard of CBD and THC.
-The former is credited for several therapeutic and medicinal effects, while the latter is best known for its psychotropic properties.
+If you have ever used cannabis either for recreational use, you probably have heard of CBD and THC.
+The former is credited for several effects, while the latter is best known for its psychotropic properties.
 Unknown to many users, CBD and THC are just two of the 144 discovered cannabinoids found in cannabis plants.
 Some other rarely talked about cannabinoids include CBG, CBC, and THCV.

 What is delta 8?